 One of the best things about traveling is discovering new dishes and flavors!
 In this aspect, Thailand is a paradise of unique flavors and different foods where people can dive in.
 We elaborated this list of the best Thai food dishes for you to able to really appreciate Thai food’s glory!

 Thai food dishes use mostly fresh ingredients, that are slightly cooked but full of aroma, spices, and fresh flavors.
-Thai cuisine is based on the idea of a balance of flavors between sweet, salt, bitter and sour.
+Thai cuisine is based on the idea of a balance of flavors between sweet, salty, bitter and sour.
 In that way, Thai dishes are a mixture of different tastes combined perfectly.
-One of the indispensable ingredients in Thailand food is the chilies.
-Generally, food is very spicy, especially for our palate.
+One of the indispensable ingredients in Thailand’s food is chilies.
+Generally, food in Thailand is very spicy, especially for our palate.
 So be careful if you aren’t used to spicy food, be advised to never ask for extra spicy 🙂

-Besides the food being delicious it is insanely cheap, one is able to eat in Thailand for about 2 to 3$ in the street stalls, or even 5$ in restaurants.
+Besides being delicious the food is also insanely cheap – one is able to eat in Thailand for about 2 to 3$ in the street stalls, or even 5$ in restaurants.
 Be aware that food in the south of Thailand is more expensive.
 In the islands, we spent much more than in Bangkok and Chiang Mai.
-Western food is also more expensive, usually from 6$ in a restaurant.
+Western food is also more expensive, usually from 10$ in a restaurant.

 Looking for more tips?
 Check out this post with 50 things you need to before going to Thailand!